Optimize media files to improve website speed

 In this command, the options are:

-• -movflags specifies features related to the MOV container.
-For web video we can specify +faststart to allow the video to start playing before the file has finished downloading or streaming.
+to allow the video to start playing before the file has finished downloading or streaming.-pix_fmt

-• -pix_fmt specifies the pixel format for video encoding or decoding.
-The default yuv444p is not compatible with some mobile browsers so it's set to yuv420p instead.
+specifies the pixel format for video encoding or decoding.
+The defaultyuv444p

-• -vf specifies the video filter that is applied to the video during encoding or decoding.
+specifies the video filter that is applied to the video during encoding or decoding.
 These filters include resizing, cropping, adding text overlays, and more.
-This flag is set to "scale=trunc(iw/2)*2:trunc(ih/2)*2" to ensure the video width and height are divisible by 2 which would otherwise cause an error when using the yuv420p pixel format.
+This flag is set to"scale=trunc(iw/2)*2:trunc(ih/2)*2"

 Properly size images